Another humbling visual reminder brought to you by Charity Water.

 No, it is not a radical environmental group sounding the call this time around.
 It is the United Nations – Environment Programme, with the recent release of the report: UNEP Global Environmental Outlook: Environment for Development (GEO-4).
 This report assesses the state of the planet since 1987, and was drafted by over 390 experts in […]

-A recent posting on Science Daily, an on-line science news source, highlights research in collaboration with the University of Maryland – Center for Environmental Sciences on climate change and river flows.
-The article, Climate change and the world’s river basins: anticipating management options, is coauthored by authors from the United States, Sweden, Germany and Australia. […]
+A recent posting on Science Daily highlights research in collaboration with the University of Maryland Center for Environmental Sciences on climate change and river flows.
+The article, Climate change and the world’s river basins: anticipating management options, is coauthored by authors from the United States, Sweden, Germany and Australia.
+This work was supported by the […]

-Parvathi Menon of The Hindu (India’s National Newspaper) writes a review on the recently released book (August 2007): Towards Water Wisdom: Limits, Justice, and Harmony by Ramaswamy R. Iyer Mr. Iyer is a leading water expert in India most known for his work on the Cauvery River dispute.
-This book focuses on water shortages in […]
+Parvathi Menon of The Hindu (India’s National Newspaper) writes a review on the recently released book (August 2007): Towards Water Wisdom: Limits, Justice, and Harmony by Ramaswamy R. Iyer.
+Iyer is a leading water expert in India most known for his work on the Cauvery River dispute.
+This book focuses on water shortages in India, […]

 Will micro-financing or micro-franchising increase the use of water purification in homes in developing countries?

-This is a question that faculty and students from the University of North Carolina – School of Public Health in collaboration with the Kenan-Flagler Business School and the Kenan Institute-Asia will attempt to answer, according to a UNC Press Release issued on October 5, 2007.
-They will be working primarily in the Mekong Subregion of […]
+This is a question faculty and students from University of North Carolina School of Public Health, the Kenan-Flagler Business School, and the Kenan Institute-Asia will attempt to answer.
+They will be working primarily in the Mekong Subregion of Asia.
+It is a main goal of the project to make available household water filters to those […]

-British monarch Queen Elizabeth II will be visiting Kampala City in Uganda for the Commonwealth Summit held in late November of 2007.
+British monarch Queen Elizabeth II will be visit Kampala City, Uganda for the Commonwealth Summit in November 2007.
 The Commonwealth Organization is formed of 53 states of former British Colonies.
 During the Commonwealth Summit, these heads of government will convene to discuss politics, economics, and trade.
-A recent article on New […]
+A recent article on New Vision Online, a Ugandan […]